This story was originally published on Nov. 23rd, 2017.

 Look around for reviews of these sport earbuds and you’ll find a surprising disparity between great and atrocious.
 This stems from a troubled start.
 The first pair of Jaybird Run earbuds I got (a pre-production model, according to the company) had connection issues so frustrating I considered putting them in my mouth and chewing them up out of anger.
 Eventually, the company sent me a second set and, thankfully, the wireless connection was worlds better.

 When connecting them for the first time to a phone (I tried them with several phones, including the Google Pixel 2 and my everyday carry iPhone 8 Plus) it never took more than 30 seconds between removing them from the charging case and listening to tunes.
 Once the connection was locked it was very solid—for the most part.
 Occasionally, the left headphone drops out of sync and interrupts the music.
 That happened to me once every two workouts or so, and never for more than a few seconds.

 However, like other reviewers, I did notice some trouble specifically when walking around the streets of NYC.
 This isn’t out of the ordinary, as there is a lot of wireless interference bouncing around the urban canyons of New York, but if you typically run in an urban environment, make sure to test the connection as soon as you can.
 Some spots, like the northeast corner of Herald Square, proved really problematic.

 Outside NYC, however, I’ve had very few drops over the course of several weeks.

-The headphones come in a pill-shaped charging case that powers up via typical microUSB port.
+The Bluetooth headphones/earbuds come in a pill-shaped charging case that powers up via typical microUSB port.
 That’s a refreshing change from Jaybird’s typical method, which involves a proprietary charger that’s easy to lose and annoying to replace.